rcbiscuitsbelfast-prog/MIFF-Make-It-For-Free/README.md

 - MIFF ships without proprietary assets or IP.
 - Modules are engine-agnostic and data-driven.
 - Forks and remixes should maintain modular boundaries and avoid embedding closed assets.
+-
+## 🧪 Scenario Suite & Modular Playtesting (Phase 16 Prep)

+MIFF now includes a fully scaffolded suite of **modular, remix-safe scenarios**, each defined as standalone `.ts` files using `ScenarioPure`.
+These scenarios are genre-agnostic, engine-agnostic, and ready for orchestration by AI agents or runtime loaders.

+### ✅ Scenario Highlights
+- **Ember Pact** – Ritual crafting and faction dynamics
+- **Labyrinth of Unspoken Truths** – Puzzle traversal and memory resets
+- **Council of the Fractured Banner** – Reputation and multi-NPC coordination
+- **Dream of Hollow Vale** – Layered realities and memory gating
+- **Stormbound Expanse** – Survival under dynamic weather
+- **Vault of the Three Sigils** – Environmental puzzle progression
+- **Loop Beneath Larkspire** – Time loops and causality
+- **Song of the Silent Bell** – Audio puzzles and tonal sequencing
+- **Harvest Under the Red Moon** – Crafting and weather-based gathering
+- **Mirror of Many Paths** – Branching realities and identity choices

+All scenarios are stored in `/scenarios/` and indexed for future hot-loading and runtime simulation.

+### 🧩 What’s Being Scaffolded Now
+- `ScenarioRegistry.ts` – for indexing and runtime loading
+- `ScenarioRunnerPure.ts` – for dry-run simulation and logic testing
+- `scenario-metadata.json` – for AI agents to sort, preview, and orchestrate
+- `summaries/` – markdown files describing each scenario’s themes and subsystems
+- `reload-hooks.md` – ideas for hot-loading and live scenario swapping
+- `tags-and-lore.json` – remix hooks and mythic fragments for scenario expansion

+These additions prepare MIFF for **multi-agent orchestration**, **live playtesting**, and **contributor remixing**—without requiring manual wiring.
+Cursor and Claude will handle integration once runtime orchestration is enabled.

 ## License